ideapark/career/Documentation/the-nature-of-lisp.md

 We could do the same with XML.
 Of course the line above isn't really a list, it's a tree, just like its XML-alternative.
-Don't let references to lists confuse you, its' just that lists that contain other lists and trees are effectively the same thing.
+Don't let references to lists confuse you, it's just that lists that contain other lists and trees are effectively the same thing.
 Lisp may stand for Lisp Processing, but it's really tree processing - no different than processing XML nodes.